hhn365/Theory_Ecotox/README.md

 # Theory_Ecotox
-Lecture materials for the course Theoretical Ecotoxicology: Concepts and Applications
+Lecture materials for the MSc course Theoretical Ecotoxicology: Concepts and Applications

 University Duisburg-Essen, 2025